No GMAT? No problem: How to get an MBA in UK without GMAT

 Here are some ways to get an MBA in the UK without GMAT:

-1. Look for MBA programs that do not require a GMAT score
+1. Look out for MBA programs where the GMAT score is not required

 Also read: Top MBA programs that don't require GMAT

-2. Gain significant work experience
+2. Get substantial work experience

 Also read: Popular Degree Courses in The UK?